Abbreviations : Report Help

 CBSV, CVYV and SqVYV are transmitted by the whitefly Bemisia tabaci in a non-persistent manner.
 B. tabaci may also be the vector of SPMMV, but this is not fully confirmed.
 All ipomoviruses are transmissible experimentally by mechanical inoculation and by grafting.

-Ipomo: from Ipomea and mosaic, the symptoms induced on the host of the type species.
+Ipomovirus: from Ipomea and mosaic, the symptoms induced on the host of members of the type species Sweet potato mild mottle virus.

 Support for preparation of the Online Report and Report Summaries has been provided by: